-Umair serves as counsel to New York City Public Advocate Letitia James.
-He provides proactive counsel on possible legal issues as well as litigation, investigatory requests, and audits.
-He also handles a number of policy matters including: healthcare, technology, and telecommunications.
-Umair was appointed by the Public Advocate to serve as a trustee of the $65 billion New York City Employees' Retirement System and as her representative on the Audit Committee of The City of New York.
+Umair serves as Senior Advisor and Special Counsel to New York Attorney General Letitia James, where he develops strategic litigation.
+He previously served as Counsel to then-New York City Public Advocate Letitia James, where he worked on a number of litigation and policy areas including healthcare, technology, and telecommunications.
+Umair was appointed by the Public Advocate to serve as a trustee of the $65 billion New York City Employees’ Retirement System and as her representative on the Audit Committee of The City of New York.
 Umair is a graduate of Albany Law School, where he was an Associate Editor on the Albany Government Law Review.
 He received his bachelors in Government and Near Eastern Studies from Cornell University.

 Sayeda Abbas / Vice President

 Sayeda is a public interest attorney, fighting for low-income clients that cannot afford legal assistance.
 She is a Housing Staff Attorney at Manhattan Legal Services, and litigates to protect the rights of low-income tenants in New York City.
 She has been a long time advocate for justice for the poor and prior to housing, she practiced in the areas of asylum and consumer protection.
 She received her law degree from Brooklyn Law School and her Bachelors in the areas of Political Science, Psychology, and Spanish from Rutgers University.